8 Production LLM Serving Systems

 When memory runs out, something has to give.
 The system preempts one or more active requests, freeing their KV cache to make room for others.
 The preempted request either has its KV cache swapped to CPU memory (to be restored later) or is simply evicted and must recompute its KV cache from scratch when it resumes.

-The choice between swap and recompute involves a tradeoff:
+The choice between swap and recompute involves a tradeoff between two negative impacts on TTFT and GPU resources:

 • Swap preserves the computation already done but requires CPU memory and PCIe bandwidth to move the KV cache.
 For long sequences with large KV caches, the transfer time can be significant.